Skip to main content

 You can:

-• ensure the correct implementation of standards and procedures
+• ensure the correct implementation of availability and capacity management standards and procedures

-• identify capacity issues, and stipulate and instigate the required changes
+• identify capacity issues and implement the required changes

 • initiate remedial action